aibasel-teaching/krummstab/README.md

 generated.

 In case you need make changes to the markings and rerun the collection step, use the `-r` flag to overwrite existing feedback archives.
-If you are using Xournal++, you can also use the `-x` flag here to automatically export the `.xopp` files before collecting the feedback.
+If you use Xournal++, the `.xopp` files will be exported automatically before collecting the feedback if the value of the `xopp` key in the config file is set to `true`.

 ### combine
 This command is only relevant for the `exercise` marking mode.